Differential orbifold K-Theory: Push-forward and -product

-We can now introduce the notion of a differential $K$-orientation of a proper submersion $p\colon W\to B$ between orbifolds.
+We can now introduce the notion of a differential $K$-orientation of a representable map $p\colon W\to B$ between orbifolds which is a locally trivial fibre bundle.
 We fix an underlying topological $K$-orientation of $p$ (see Definition \ref{topkor}) which is given by a $Spin^c$-reduction of $SO(T^vp)$ after choosing an orientation and a metric on $T^vp$.

 We consider the set $\cO$ of tuples $(g^{T^vp},T^hp,\tilde \nabla,\sigma)$ where the first three entries have the same meaning as above (see \ref{ldefr}), and $\sigma\in \Omega^{odd}(LW)/\im(d)$.
 We introduce a relation $o_0\sim o_1$ on $\cO$: Two tuples $(g_i^{T^vp},T_i^hp,\tilde \nabla_i,\sigma_i)$, $i=0,1$ are related if and only if $\sigma_1-\sigma_0=\tilde \hA^c_\rho(\tilde \nabla_1,\tilde \nabla_0)$.
 We claim that $\sim$ is an equivalence relation.
 In fact, symmetry and reflexivity follow from (\ref{eq8}), while transitivity is a consequence of (\ref{eq7}).